Theory of gating in recurrent neural networks: Marginal stability and its consequences

+The crucial difference between this expression and Eq. (\ref{eq:transition-to-chaos}) is that the RHS now has a factor of $\langle \sigma_{z}\rangle^{-1}$ which can be greater than unity, thus pushing the transition to chaos further out along the $g_{h}$ and $\alpha_{r}$ directions, as depicted in the phase diagram Fig. (\ref{fig:phaseDiag_combined}).
+For concreteness, we report here how the transition changes at $\alpha_{r} = 0$.
+In this setting, the transition to chaos moves from $g_{h} = 2$ to $g_{h} \lessapprox 6.2$, and the system is marginally stable for $2 < g_{h} \lessapprox 6.2$.

+Having identified the region in the phase diagram that can be made marginally stable for $\alpha_{z} = \infty$, we can now discuss the route to marginal stability for large but finite $\alpha_{z}$.
+In other words, how does an unstable chaotic state become marginally stable with increasing $\alpha_{z}$?
+Since the marginally stable region is characterized by a disconnected spectral density, evidently increasing $\alpha_{z}$ must lead to singular behavior in the spectral curve.
+This takes the form of a {\it pinching} at the origin.
+We show that for values of $g_h$ supporting marginal stability, the leading edge $\lambda_{e}$ of the spectrum for the time-varying state gets pinched exponentially fast with $\alpha_z$ as $ \lambda_{e} \sim e^{-c \alpha_{z} \sqrt{\Delta_{h}}}$ (see Appendix \ref{app:clumping_and_pinching}).
+This accounts for the fact that already for $\alpha_{z} = 15$, we observe the pinching in Fig. (\ref{fig:Jac_spectrum_RMT} c).
+In contrast, the parameters in Fig. (\ref{fig:Jac_spectrum_RMT}d) lie outside the marginally stable region, and thus there is no pinching, since the zero modes are asymptotically (in $\alpha_{z}$) buried in the bulk of the spectrum.

-To determine conditions under which marginal stability is possible, we study the pinching of the spectral curve with increasing $\alpha_z$, wherein the (positive) leading edge of the spectrum and the intercept of the spectral curve on the imaginary axis both shrink (e.g. Fig. \ref{fig:Jac_spectrum_RMT}f and compare a,c).
-In the limit $\alpha_{z} \to \infty$, the Jacobian spectrum undergoes a topological transition from a single simply connected domain to two domains, both containing an extensive number of eigenvalues.
+To summarize, as $\alpha_{z} \to \infty$ the Jacobian spectrum undergoes a topological transition from a single simply connected domain to two domains, both containing an extensive number of eigenvalues.
 A finite fraction of eigenvalues will end up sitting exactly at zero, while the rest occupy a finite circular region.
 If the leading edge of the circular region crosses zero in this limit, then the state remains unstable; otherwise, the state becomes marginally stable.
 The latter case is achieved through a gradual pinching of the spectrum near zero; there is no pinching in the former case.
-We seen in Fig. \ref{fig:Jac_spectrum_RMT}f (via the intercept) that pinching does not happen if $g_h$ is sufficiently large.
-Here, we provide the conditions when pinching can occur and thus marginal stability can emerge.
-For simplicity, let us consider the case where $\alpha_r=0$ and there are no biases.
-In the limit of large $\alpha_z$, it can be shown that the leading edge of the spectrum scales as (see Appendix \ref{app:clumping_and_pinching})